Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 doge dog meme

-Image Credit: Axel Decimo, Shutterstock
+Image by: Axel Decimo, Shutterstock

 Who Is Doge?

-Kabuso isn’t the only Shiba Inu used in the Doge meme, there was another from San Francisco named Suki that belonged to photographer Jonathan Fleming.
+Kabuso isn’t the only Shiba Inu used in the Doge meme; there was another from San Francisco named Suki that belonged to photographer Jonathan Fleming.
 You would recognize Suki as the Shiba Inu wearing a scarf in other portrayals of the Doge meme.

 Meme Culture

-The term “Doge” was coined back in 2005, long before the Shiba Inu was attached to it.
+The term “Doge” was coined in 2005, long before the Shiba Inu was attached to it.
 It was initially mentioned on an episode of Homestar Runner’s puppet series as an intentional misspelling of the word dog.
 The meme first caught on when used on Reddit in 2010, but Doge blew up all over the internet in late 2013.

-By 2017, “Ironic Doge” gained popularity over the original version.
+By 2017, “Ironic Doge” had gained popularity over the original version.
 Ironic Doge features the original meme edited into different, comical circumstances.
 All versions of Doge are still circulating on the internet today.

 Dogecoin